Science Made Easy 1

 On completing the study of SME1, laying the foundation for future learning of SME2 would have been laid firmly.

-- Through online lectures on 31 topics, English teachers of Science gradually guide children to explore scientific thing in an English language environment.
+- Through online lectures on 31 topics, English teachers of Science gradually guide children to explore scientific thing in English.

-- There are 62 live lessons online for this course, and the replays of recorded lessons are unlimited.
+- There are 31 live lessons online for this course.

-- Study intensity: 2-3 lessons per week; 30 minutes per lesson.
+- 1 lesson per week; 60 minutes per lesson.

-- In addition, parents should accompany children to do some simple scientific activities in after-school times.
+- Parents should accompany children to do some simple scientific activities in after-school times.